 Frequently Asked Questions

 Yes, you can be sentenced to jail for prostitution-related charges in New York.
-The amount of time can range from months to many years, depending on the specific circumstances of your case and the charges you are facing.
+The amount of time can range from months to years, depending on the specific circumstances of your case and the charges you are facing.

-How does New York differentiate between prostitution and promoting prostitution?
+What’s the difference between prostitution and promoting prostitution?

 A prostitution offense includes engaging, agreeing, or offering to engage in sexual activity with another person in exchange for a fee.
 On the other hand, promoting prostitution involves facilitating or profiting from prostitution.
 Promoting prostitution can include running a brothel, pimping, or advertising prostitution services.